Chinese football: Unprecedented anti-corruption under the “losing game”, can the cause be found after sliding from the high point to the origin- BBC News 中文-breakinglatest.news-Breaking Latest News

 Chen Xuyuan was previously the chairman of the Chinese Super League club Shanghai SIPG (later renamed Shanghai Seaport), and an executive of a state-owned enterprise who was born as a dock worker.
 As the first chairman outside the sports bureaucratic system in the history of the Chinese Football Association, when he took office in 2016, he was regarded by the outside world as one of the iconic figures for the decoupling of the Chinese Football Association from the General Administration of Sports and the implementation of the “separation of management and management” reform.

 During his tenure, he made many high-profile speeches advocating reform and anti-corruption.
-After he was investigated, he was repeatedly quoted by the media. “.
+After he was investigated, he was repeatedly quoted by the media.
+He once warned the players that “football is a noble sport, don’t let money be tarnished and distorted.” .

 Du Zhaocai is the highest-ranking official “sacked” in the current round of anti-corruption storms.